IsaacTheGrey/rnaseq-platynereis-lunar-reanalysis/README.md

 # rnaseq-platynereis-lunar-reanalysis
-To run this pipeline, install snakemake in a conda environment and run
+To run this pipeline, install snakemake and run
 ```bash
 snakemake --cores <cores> --use-conda
 ```